-241 SPEECH AND DEBATE COMPETITION IV 3 UNITS
+241 SPEECH AND DEBATE COMPETITION IV

-This course is designed for students who have competed in intercollegiate forensics tournaments and want to focus on one or more specific areas of emphasis as a member of the Cuyamaca Speech and Debate Team.
+2 hours lecture, 3 hours laboratory This course is designed for students who have competed in intercollegiate forensics tournaments and want to focus on one or more specific areas of emphasis as a member of the Cuyamaca Speech and Debate Team.
 Team leadership skills, debate theory, research analyzing political and social issues, directing and writing of readers theatre, and coaching skills, may be selected as possible focus areas.
 Competition at three or more tournaments or public speaking activities is required.